 Many payroll systems aren’t built to handle 401(k) loans, so mistakes are common.
 Here are the biggest ones:

-3. Loan Default: this is a big one.
+3. Loan Default: This is a big one.
 If the participant’s loan defaults due to an administrative error on your part, your company may have to repay the entire remaining balance on the loan.

 As a plan administrator, one of the most important ongoing tasks you’ll deal with is overseeing the timely distribution of required notices, which exist for... well... just about everything related to a 401(k).

-Having mismatched data between your payroll and 401(k) provider can lead to delays in approving these transactions, which is a great way to encourage employee complaints to the Department of Labor.
+Mismatched data between your payroll and 401(k) provider can lead to delays in approving these transactions, which is a great way to encourage employee complaints to the Department of Labor.

 These are all the tasks that have to be performed after each plan year to ensure everything is in compliance with IRS and DoL regulations.